Holywells Park

 Holywells Park is a 67 acre public park in Ipswich, England situated between Nacton Road and Cliff Lane, near to the Ipswich Waterfront.

 History

 Tools from the stone age have been found on the site, as well as bronze age axes and Roman coins.

+Medieval period

+Some say the Manor once belonged to Edith of Wessex wife of Edward the Confessor.
+The daughter of Godwin, Earl of Wessex and sister to Harold II, she and another brother Gyrth Godwinson owned the Half Hundred of Ipswich.
+Gyrth also owned Wix Ufford located to the north of Bishop's Hill.

 In the 13th century Holywells was part of the Manor at Bishops Wyke which was held by the Bishops of Norwich.

+From Reformation to restoration

-During the reign of Henry VIII. the Manor was returned to the crown and then granted to Sir John Jermy.
+During the reign of Henry VIII the Manor was returned to the crown and then granted to Sir John Jermy.

+The estate went through a number of owners, Francis Hewitt in 1635.
+It was later acquired by Thomas Essington, who sold it onto Samuel Barnardiston along with Brightwell Hall.